-- You can manually select the uplink AP that you want to connect in the uplink AP list.
-To build a mesh network with better performance, we recommend that you select the uplink AP with the strongest signal, least hop and least downlink AP. - You can enable Auto Failover to make the controller automatically select an uplink AP for the isolated AP to establish Wireless Uplink.
+- You can manually select the priority uplink AP that you want to connect in the uplink AP list.
+To build a mesh network with better performance, we recommend that you select the uplink AP with the strongest signal, least hop and least downlink AP. - Auto Failover is enabled by default, and it allows the controller automatically select an uplink AP for the isolated AP to establish Wireless Uplink.
 And the controller will automatically select a new uplink AP for the mesh EAPs when the original uplink fails.
 For more details about Mesh global configurations, refer to the Mesh feature in 4.
 2. 2 Services.